Flowering Dogwood Trees

 Growth rate:

-Dogwood trees grow quickly, with a fast rate of over a foot a year.
-A tree planted this year will reach full-size in about a decade.
+Most dogwood shrubs and trees grow quickly, with a fast rate of over a foot a year.
+Trees will reach full size in about a decade.

 Flower color: